 - Gradually work up to lightly pinching each toe with your thumb below the pad and your forefinger just above the nail to cause the nail to extend.

-- At this point, you can introduce your clipper or your nail grinder.
+- At this point, you can introduce your nail clippers or grinder.
 Don’t start clipping yet.
 Simply clip the air above the nail so the dog can become accustomed to the sound.
 Treat immediately and repeat.

 Similarly, hold the grinder above the nail and switch it on for a few seconds so that the dog becomes used to the sound and vibration, without actually grinding the nail yet.